AI-team-UoA/AutoER/README.md

 nohup ./run_exps.sh 2>&1 &
 ```

-In the end a concatenation is made to get the appropriate files needed.
+in the end a concatenation is made to get the files in the appropriate format.

 # Problem 2: **Without** Ground-Truth file